 Global pandemic: check.
 Economic recession: check.
 People constantly saying we’re living in strange and unprecedented times: check.

-2020 has been – not to put too fine a point on it – pretty crap.
+2020 was – not to put too fine a point on it – pretty crap.
 The negative impact on our mental health is yet to be fully understood, but it’s not too much of a stretch to assume most of our stress and anxiety levels are at an all-time high.
 With so much going on it’s often hard to stay focused.
 Research from the University of Oxford shows sleep quality and our general moods are also, understandably, suffering.

 Thankfully, meditation and mindfulness can help.
 If you’ve no idea where to start (or are cynical of whether you really want to), don’t worry, you’re not alone.
 For something that's supposed to be relaxing, getting started with meditation and mindfulness can be a stressful affair!